aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/create-compound-curve-geometry/_index.md

 }
 ```

-### Step 3: Construct the Compound Curve Feature
+### Step 3: construct the compound curve feature
-Inside the layer, we create a new feature and an empty `CompoundCurve` object that will hold the individual curve parts.
+Here we create a new `Feature` and an empty `CompoundCurve` that will hold the individual curve parts.

 ```csharp
 var feature = layer.ConstructFeature();
 var compoundCurve = new CompoundCurve();
 ```

-### Step 4: Define Component Curves
+### Step 4: define component curves
+A `LineString` is a sequence of points connected by straight line segments.
+A `CircularString` defines a circular arc using three points: start, intermediate, and end.

-Here we prepare five separate pieces—two straight `LineString`s, two `CircularString` arcs, and a final `LineString`.
-These pieces will be stitched together to form the full compound curve.
+We prepare five pieces—two straight `LineString`s, two `CircularString` arcs, and a final `LineString`.

+**Definition anchor:** `LineString` is a sequence of points forming a straight‑line polyline, while `CircularString` defines a circular arc using three points (start, intermediate, end).

 ```csharp
 var bottom = (ILineString)Geometry.FromText("LineString (0 0, 3 0)");